versioneer-tech/provider-datalab/docs/how-to-guides/security.md

 ---

+## Configurable Security Options

+Datalabs expose configurable runtime security through the `spec.security` section of the `Datalab` resource.
+This allows operators to adjust the trust level per environment:

+- **`policy`** defines the Pod Security Standard (`restricted`, `baseline`, `privileged`).
+  - `restricted` → strictest: disallows most privileges.
+  - `baseline` → safe default: blocks host access and elevated privileges.
+  - `privileged` → relaxed: allows Docker-in-Docker with 20 Gi of local storage.
+- **`kubernetesAccess`** toggles whether a Kubernetes API token is mounted in the session pod.
+When disabled, users can run workloads but not interact with the cluster API.
+- **`kubernetesRole`** sets the RBAC level (`view`, `edit`, `admin`) within the Datalab namespace or vcluster.

+---

 ## Network Isolation with NetworkPolicies

 Kubernetes **NetworkPolicies** control how pods communicate with each other and with external services.
 By default, a cluster allows all pod-to-pod and internet traffic.
 NetworkPolicies reverse this: once isolation is enabled, **only explicitly allowed traffic flows**.